theol-git/pycurl-impersonate/INSTALL.rst

 IMPERSONATE
-^^^
+^^^^^^^^^^^

 A Dockerfile is provided as an example on how to run pycurl with impersonate.
-Check that ;)
+Check that if that can help.

-There are two things to do:
+A Dockerfile is provided as an example on how to run pycurl with impersonate.
+Check that if that can help.

 First, build and install curl-impersonate from source.

 Then, run the setup script adding the curl/include path generated during the build to C_INCLUDE_PATH, setting the curl-config to the generated config and --with-impersonate as a command line argument.
 Example::

     C_INCLUDE_PATH="$C_INCLUDE_PATH:/tmp/curl-impersonate/build/curl-X.X.X/include" python setup.py install --with-openssl --curl-config=/usr/local/bin/curl-impersonate-chrome-config

 If things are not clear, feel free to open an issue.